llvm-hs/llvm-hs-pretty/README.md

 sufficiently large subset of the LLVM AST from pure Haskell without having to go through the C++ API.

+> **Note**: It is possible to construct llvm-hs-pure ASTs that are invalid ASTs
+> and as such there is no meaningful way to print them.
+Always run the LLVM
+> verifier on your AST to test it is sound.
+If you encounter incomplete pattern
+> matches using this library you likely have constructed invalid IR.*

 Usage
 -----